AP Week in Pictures: Latin America and Caribbean

 This gallery highlights some of the most compelling images made or published in the past week by Associated Press photographers in Latin America and the Caribbean.

+Friends and family attended the funeral of armed civilian defense leader Hipolito Mora and two of his bodyguards in La Ruana, Mexico, and former Brazilian President Jair Bolsonaro, referred to by some as the Trump of South America, was barred from running for office again until 2030 after a panel of

+Venezuelans fish in the waters of the Caribbean, revelers celebrate Pride month in the Americas and a candlelight vigil in Uruguay commemorates the 50th anniversary of the 1973 military coup.

-The selection was curated by photo editor Anita Baca in Mexico City.
+The selection was curated by Associated Press photojournalist Jorge Saenz in Asuncion, Paraguay.

 Follow AP visual journalism: